 One of the main limitations in Germany is the restriction of the term of copyright protection to 70 years after the death of the author (§ 64 UrhG, starting the year after the year of death of the author, § 69 UrhG). § 65 UrhG applies to co-authors, according to which the copyright expires 70 years after the death of the last surviving co-author.
 The copyright in anonymous and pseudonymous works expires 70 years after their publication; for unpublished works it expires 70 years after their creation (§ 66 UrhG).

-The various limitations and exceptions to copyright have different meanings for visual and performing artists.
+The various limitations and exceptions to copyright have different meanings for artists and creatives.

 For reporting on current events (through newspapers or other media mainly devoted to current events as well as films), § 50 UrhG allows the reproduction, distribution, and public communication of works.

-A daily newspaper publishes an article about a play.
-Photographs of the performance or an excerpt from a dialog may be used for this purpose.
+A daily newspaper publishes an article about a pop concert.
+Photographs of the show or a short recording may be used for this purpose.

 Example 2 reporting: